Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/8.7/Feature-80579-ImprovedJavaScriptModalAPI.rst

 ^^^^

 While the modal itself adapts to the window, there are several options available to limit the maximal size of the modal.
-The sizes :javascript:`Modal.sizes.small` and the default :javascript:`Modal.sizes.default` will automaticly adapt to the content and are only limited to the width of the modal. :javascript:`Modal.sizes.large` and :javascript:`Modal.sizes.full` are designed to contain a undefined lenth of content in a fixed sized modal.
+The sizes :js:`Modal.sizes.small` and the default :js:`Modal.sizes.default` will automatically adapt to the content and are only limited to the width of the modal. :js:`Modal.sizes.large` and :js:`Modal.sizes.full` are designed to contain a undefined length of content in a fixed sized modal.
-These are suited best for :javascript:`Modal.types.ajax` or :javascript:`Modal.types.iframe` content.
+These are suited best for :js:`Modal.types.ajax` or :js:`Modal.types.iframe` content.

 .. code-block:: javascript